 In the event you are not however, your pursuit of admission to law school is far from over.
 We will refocus our efforts in ensuring your admission to a top tier commonwealth law school.
 Once admitted, you will undertake two years of study for your law degree abroad and then return to Canada for your third year.
 After completion of this final year, you will be eligible to undertake the bar admission course in the province of your choosing with exactly the same standing as a student with a Canadian law degree.
 The latest data in Ontario over the past five years shows that 25% of lawyers admitted to the bar have international law degrees.

-*You are required to register and pay for either a 32-hour online course or a 20-hour tutoring package.
+*You are required to register and pay for either our online LSAT course or a minimum 20-hour tutoring package.
 You will need to meet the eligibility criteria for Canadian admission set by the international law schools to which you choose to apply, so as to be offered a placement.
 This Guarantee is NOT time-limited.

-We are so confident that you will want to continue with our exceptional 32 hour online course that if you wish to withdraw in your first week for any reason, we will refund your tuition.
+We are so confident that you will want to continue with our exceptional online LSAT course that if you wish to withdraw in your first week for any reason, we will refund your tuition.

 With the addition of this fourth, unscored section, the LSAT will include a 10-minute intermission between the second and third sections.
 During the intermission, you can leave your testing area to have a snack or use the restroom.
 You will need to check in with your proctor before you can resume testing.
 Please note: If you do not check in before the intermission is over, your test session will be terminated, and you will need to register for a new LSAT administration.
 You will not receive a refund.